(Back to Illinois Haunted Index, Paranormal Chicago > Enjoy a Haunted Mansion)

 When Tom and I hunted down the address and found this mansion, I thought it looked like a prison or institution, thinking that this can't possibly be the place we're looking for.
 It reminded me very much of New Jersey's Burlington Prison, and can see why the neighbors didn't like the outside of this mansion!
 Even today, not many city planning commissions/art juries would approve of this innovative, yet harsh design.

 However, the inside of this mansion is both very practical and beautiful as well.
-Working with the mansion's 18,000 square feet, Richardson tailored its layout to the Glessner's family and social needs, and personal art and decor preferences.
+Working with the mansion's 18,000 square feet, Richardson tailored its layout to the Glessner's family, their social needs, and personal art and decor preferences.
 Here are some examples of Richardson's leading designs.

 One finds oak floors in the main rooms and maple in the children's school room.
 Sound proofing strips were placed in all the floors.
 While large oak beams support the main entry hall, Richardson used iron beams boxed in oak to support the ceilings in the library and dining room, a novel idea which had an impact on Chicago buildings.